SDN Communications expanded its internship program several years ago, and the results continue to be highly worthwhile.

 Sioux Falls-based SDN presently has five interns on staff and probably will increase the total by two or three people for the summer months, Preator said.

-SDN participates in job fairs at area schools, including Dakota State University in Madison, Southeast Technical Institute in Sioux Falls, Mitchell Technical Institute in Mitchell, and South Dakota State University in Brookings.
+SDN participates in job fairs at area schools, including Dakota State University in Madison, Southeast Technical Institute in Sioux Falls, Mitchell Technical College in Mitchell, and South Dakota State University in Brookings.

 Four of the five current interns at SDN are students at DSU, which specializes in computer-related fields of study.
 Take a look at their school and the area in which they work: